When you’ve fallen ill, how does your body respond? Does it bounce back quickly? Does it seem to take longer than it should?

-Following your doctor’s instructions – taking medicine, doing physical therapy, resting – puts you on the path to getting better.
+Whatever the challenge or condition, following doctors’ instructions, taking medicine, doing physical therapy, resting can put you on the path to getting better.

-But unless you have the most important healing force on your side, your journey to “better” will likely take longer than it has to.
+But unless you have the most important, health-supportive force on your side, your journey to feeling your best may take longer than it has to.

 That’s another reason why keeping your gut microbiome in top shape is so important: The trillions of bacteria that live in your gut control your immune system.

-When the good bacteria (probiotics) outnumber the bad bacteria (pathogens), your gut microbiome works to keep you healthy… and to heal you as quickly as possible when something goes wrong.
+When the good bacteria (probiotics) outnumber the bad bacteria (pathogens), your gut microbiome can be your most powerful ally in staying healthy and strong.

 Starting at birth, the good bacteria in your gut help “educate” your immune system, teaching it how to recognize friends and foes.
-They help your immune system develop a balanced response, so it doesn’t overreact (bringing on allergies and autoimmune conditions) or underreact (leaving you plagued by every bug that goes around).
+They help your immune system respond in a balanced manner, so it doesn’t underreact (leaving you vulnerable to whatever is going around) or overreact (which is the cause of allergies and autoimmune conditions).

-And there are a lot of things that can knock your gut microbiome out of balance and into dysbiosis, such as poor diet or constant stress.
+And there’s no shortage of things that can knock your gut microbiome out of balance and into dysbiosis – Poor diet, environmental toxins, stress...
 Plus, many medications (yes, the ones your doctor prescribes when you’re not well) can cause dysbiosis: